-Advertising is a way to raise customer awareness of a product, explain a product's comparative benefits, and create associations between a product and a certain lifestyle.
-The advantage to the company from advertising is that they control the placement and content of the information.
-There are two disadvantages: 1.
-Advertising can be expensive.
-2. Readers tend to discount advertising as self-serving.

-Public Relations - Publicity is King!
-Public relations refers to efforts to establish and maintain a company's image with the public.
-This is one of the most cost-effective ways to increase the awareness of the company's products.
-Social media has tremendously enabled this conduit to the public -for good and evil.
-The advantage is that PR is not paid advertising, and that information that goes to the public is not usually discounted as advertising.
-With the proliferation of false social media, this is changing rapidly.
-PR often requires an expensive investment in either internal or external PR expertise.
+- Advertising - Raise customer awareness of a product - Explain a product's comparative benefits - Create associations between a product and a certain lifestyle - The advantage to the company is that they control the placement and content of the information. - There are two disadvantages: - 1.
+Advertising can be expensive - 2.
+Readers tend to discount advertising as self-serving. - Public Relations Publicity is King!
+Public relations refers to efforts to establish and maintain a company's image with the public. - One of the most cost-effective ways to increase the awareness of the company's products - The advantage is that PR is not paid advertising - Information that goes to the public is not usually discounted as advertising. - Often requires an expensive investment in either internal or external PR expertise.